 Kratom derives its name from the Kratom tree, an evergreen in the coffee family that grows in Asian countries such as Myanmar and Thailand.
-This psychoactive drug’s used sometimes for traditional medicine, but more often recreationally.
-Kratom, a commonly used name for Mitragyna Speciosa, can be addictive.
-If you or a loved one is suffering from Kratom addiction help is available, click here to view our treatment options and begin your journey to recovery.
+This psychoactive drug is used sometimes for traditional medicine but more often recreationally.
+Unfortunately, kratom can be addictive.
+If you or a loved one is suffering from kratom addiction, help is available.
+Silicon Beach Treatment Center offers a range of substance abuse treatment options at our kratom addiction treatment program, allowing you to begin your journey to recovery.

-User’s ingest Kratom in a number of ways: in capsules filled with the leafy powder, steeped in water to create tea, or mixed with food.
-In addition to this, some users smoke Kratom.
+People may ingest kratom in a number of ways, such as in capsules filled with the leafy powder, steeped in water to create tea, or mixed with food.
+In addition to this, some users smoke kratom.
 This tropical plant gives a feeling similar to opioids due to the psychoactive alkaloids present in its makeup.

 - Trouble with bowel movements

 Sustained use over extended periods of time may lead to physical addiction and mental addiction to kratom.
 This is mainly due to the severity of the withdrawal symptoms.
 Anecdotally, kratom users describe withdrawal symptoms that are similar to, although milder than, opioid withdrawal.
 Much like opioids, there potentially runs the risk of suppressed respiration with kratom.
 However, there have not been enough studies to say this conclusively.

 Kratom poisoning cases were common between 2010 and 2015, with 600 reported.
 Between 2016 and 2017, kratom was involved in 152 overdose deaths, 91 of which had kratom as the main contributor to overdose.

 Originally kratom was sold in the United States as a supplement to boost biochemistry.
 However, the drug’s presently designated a Schedule I substance.
 The criteria needed to qualify for this classification are a high rate of dependence and a lack of evidence showing the drug to be medically relevant.